Key takeaways

 1. Forgotten configChanges.
 The activity restarts on every PiP toggle.
 Symptom: video resets to 0:00, WebRTC peer connection rebuilt.
 Fix in the manifest, single line.

 2. Stale params with auto-enter.
-Setting setAutoEnterEnabled(true) once at onCreate and never updating means the OS uses initial aspect ratio for the entire call.
-Always refresh on layout change and call state change.
+Setting setAutoEnterEnabled(true) once in onCreate and never updating means the OS uses the initial aspect ratio for the whole call.
+Refresh on every layout change and call-state change.

-3. PiP from background. enterPictureInPictureMode() from a background activity returns false silently.
-Always call from a resumed foreground activity, ideally inside the auto-enter path.
+4. PiP from a background activity. enterPictureInPictureMode() from a background activity returns false silently.
+Always call from a resumed foreground activity, ideally through the auto-enter path.

-4. RemoteAction PendingIntent without FLAG_IMMUTABLE.
-Crashes the app on API 31+ the first time a button is rendered.
+5. RemoteAction PendingIntent without FLAG_IMMUTABLE.
+Crashes the app on API 31+ the first time a button renders.
 Audit every PendingIntent.get* call.

-5. Sensitive UI leaking into PiP.
-Chat threads, password fields, payment forms must be hidden in onPictureInPictureModeChanged.
-We have seen apps screenshot user passwords from PiP recordings — treat the PiP window as a public surface.
+6. Sensitive UI leaking into PiP.
+Chat threads, password fields and payment forms must be hidden in onPictureInPictureModeChanged.
+We have seen apps expose user data in PiP recordings — treat the PiP window as a public surface.

 OEM quirks: Samsung, Xiaomi, foldables